jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 In this work we document SDHPC, a cloud-native framework for managing interaction with HPC clusters.
 We introduce a Research Computing System (RCS) model that describes a coherent infrastructure for building scientific applications.
 RCS provides both the HPC services that are the focus of SDHPC and a development platform that supports cloud-native automation.
-We decribe the implementation of SDHPC and the cloud-native automation used to build and operate these services.
+We describe the implementation of SDHPC and the cloud-native automation used to build and operate these services.
 We discuss data and data-center migrations that served the  motivating use case for SDHPC development.
 We provide insights on SSH application router performance and conclude with reflections on the utility of SDHPC and future directions.